Wheat Prices Hit Record High After Indian Export Ban - UrduPoint

 Wheat Prices Hit Record High After Indian Export Ban

-Wheat prices surged to a new record high on Monday after India decided to ban exports of the commodity as a heatwave hit production
+Wheat prices surged to a new record high in European trading on Monday after India decided to ban exports of the commodity as a heatwave hit production

-The price jumped to 435 Euros ($453) per tonne as the European market opened.
+The price jumped to 435 Euros ($453) per tonne as the Euronext market opened, up from the previous record of 422 euros reached on Friday.

+On the Chicago board of Trade, just before trading opened the price of the SRW wheat futures contract hit $12.35 a bushel, an increase of 4.9 percent.

-Global wheat prices have soared on supply fears since Russia's February invasion of agricultural powerhouse Ukraine, which previously accounted for 12 percent of global exports.
+Global wheat prices have soared 40 percent on supply fears since Russia's February invasion of agricultural powerhouse Ukraine, which previously accounted for 12 percent of global exports.

 The spike, exacerbated by fertiliser shortages and poor harvests, has fuelled inflation globally and raised fears of famine and social unrest in poorer countries.

-India, the world's second-largest wheat producer, said on Saturday that it was banning exports after its hottest March on record.
+India, the world's second-largest wheat producer, said on Saturday that it was banning exports after its hottest March on record, with traders needing express government approval to enter into new deals.

-New Delhi said factors including lower production and sharply higher global prices meant it was worried about the food security of its own 1.
+New Delhi said the move was needed to protect the food security of its own 1.4 billion people in the face of lower production and sharply higher global prices.

+Some parts of India have seen prices in wheat and flour jump 20 to 40 percent in recent weeks, Commerce Secretary BVR Subrahmanyam said on Sunday.

 The export ban drew sharp criticism from the Group of Seven industrialised nations, which said that such measures "would worsen the crisis" of rising commodity prices.